intercom-dds/ic-idl/README.md

 Development documentation can be generated with:

 ```
-cargo doc --document-private-items --no-deps
+cargo doc --document-private-items --no-deps --workspace
 ```

 ## MSRV

 - MSRV for the compiler is 1.74.
-- MSRV for the Rust serialization library is 1.70.
+- MSRV for the serialization library is 1.70.

 The MSRV may change between minor version releases and is not considered a semver-breaking change.